Nutshell Review: Red Notice

 Red Notice is available for streaming on Netflix

-Writer/Director Rawson Marshall Thurber (Skyscraper and Central Intelligence) plays it safe in the comedic crime caper, but still includes some enjoyable action and connects on a handful of punchlines.
+Writer/Director Rawson Marshall Thurber (Dodgeball and Skyscraper) plays it safe in the comedic crime caper, but still includes some enjoyable action and connects on a handful of punchlines.
 While Red Notice does little to move the needle for Netflix originals, the chemistry between the trio of stars prevents it from falling to pedestrian status.

 The streaming giant’s latest blockbuster follows FBI Profiler John Hartley (Dwayne Johnson) as he embarks on an international pursuit of the world’s most notorious art thief, The Bishop (Gal Gadot).
 In order to apprehend her, he resorts to unconventional means by partnering with another crook, Nolan Booth (Ryan Reynolds).